masterharshmishra/REST-API/README.md

 # API
-Created a simple REST API using Node
+Created a simple REST API using node.js
 Just a simple API to start with! :)